Praxa-Sense/dartedflib/README.md

 The .edf-files found in `test/data` are direct copies from [pyedflib/tests/data](https://github.com/holgern/pyedflib/tree/v0.1.28/pyedflib/tests/data).

 ### Regenerating bindings.dart

+Make sure you have installed LLVM as described in [ffigen](https://pub.dev/packages/ffigen).

 In tasks.json there is a task to generate `bindings.dart`.
 It's important to notice that the `edflib.h` file in the root folder is taken for that.
 If you want to upgrade to a later version of EDFLib, replace `edflib.h` with a newer version and run the task.